vikasrohra/blogging/documentation.md

 3. Add a folder called `models` then add postBlog.js inside it

 4. Adding more routes and controllers then move to the client side

+## Material UI setup

+1. Go to the Material UI website and follow the installation steps

+## Added App Header